electricbookworks/electric-book-workflow/book-one/1-chapter-1.md

 and to die in your arms, since neither gods, whom you have worshipped with such pure devotion, nor men, whom I have ever served, have made us any return.
-{:.start-new-section}

-> I only wish, my dear, to see you as soon as possible and to die in your arms
+> I only wish, my dear, to see you as soon as possible and to die in your arms {:.shout}

 I have been thirteen days at
 Brundisium in the house of M. Laenius Flaccus, a very excellent